Argyll and Bute: Ferry services

 There is also a passenger-only ferry service linking Campbeltown and Port Ellen on Islay with Ballycastle in County Antrim, Northern Ireland, running seasonally from April to September, operated by West Coast Tours as the Kintyre Express.

+Demographics

+Languages

+The 2022 Scottish Census reported that out of 84,096 residents aged three and over, 20,434 (24.3%) considered themselves able to speak or read the Scots language.

+The 2022 Scottish Census reported that out of 84,098 residents aged three and over, 3,637 (4.3%) considered themselves able to speak or read Gaelic.
+This puts Argyll and Bute as the council area with the third highest proficiency in Gaelic, below the Highlands and the Western Isles.

 Cultural references

 The later scenes of the 1963 James Bond film From Russia with Love were filmed around the lochs and hills of Argyll and Bute.

-The area has also been indirectly immortalised in popular culture by the 1977 hit song "Mull of Kintyre" by Kintyre resident Paul McCartney's band of the time, Wings.
+The area has also been indirectly immortalised in popular culture by the 1977 hit song "Mull of Kintyre" by then-Kintyre resident Paul McCartney's band of the time, Wings.

 Communities

 The area is divided into 56 community council areas, all of which have community councils as at 2023.